jackyoh/ohara-docs/content/en/docs/master/manager_dev_guide.md

 - As we mentioned in the previous sections.
 Please double check your configurator URL spelling.
-This is usually the cause of the above-mentioned error.
+This is usually the cause of the above-mentioned errors.